e10-atp/Interactive-Lab-Hub/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
+*   The focal point of the device should be the mat component on the floor, with the controller portions being secondary to the user.
+The mat is designed to feel flat and safe to jump on repeatedly; the copper contacts are relatively unobtrusive, the cardboard soaks up impact, and the mat does not move on the floor at all.
+After doing intial user testing, it was found that users tended to look down at the mat to make sure that their feet were landing on the contacts/carboard.
+Originally, the display and controller were meant to be head-level and upright, however after these findings they were changed to rest on the floor.
 * "Works like": shows what the device can do
+*   The device has a timer in software which checks for each time a "rope" passes though a point in space.
+It does this by checking for contact with the touch sensor connected to the mat in a set frequency.
+To give the user feedback on their timings, the sound of the rope hitting the ground is played just before the check; on a good jump the user should hear nothing, and on a "trip" a falure sound plays.
+After getting user feedback to make the rope more fun, the highest consecutive jumps is also stored and displayed on each failure.
+The device also has the ability to change the rope swing speed through a rotary encoder, which can change the timing frequency in the range of [1.2s-3.2s].
 * "Acts like": shows how a person would interact with the device